CESNET/Nemea/reporters.md

 `smtp_connections`

-This section contains a list of sonfigured SMTP servers that can be referenced from `email` action (see below in Custom actions).
+This section contains a list of configured SMTP servers that can be referenced from `email` action (see below in Custom actions).

 Each connection can contain the following parameters: